bachittle/helix-engine/README.md

 # lwgle
-Yet another lightweight OpenGL engine
+(yet another) lightweight OpenGL engine

 Used for practice, to help me understand OpenGL and how to use it effectively (write good abstractions).